Nepiki/Guides/Legend-of-Heroes,-The:-A-Tear-of-Vermillion-(PlayStation-Portable).md

 - [The Unofficial History of El Phildin](https://retroachievements.org/achievement/198670) - Is available for the whole chapter after entering Phildin, as well as the start of chapter 2.
 Possibly chapter 3 as well, but don't quote me on that.
 - [Opening of War](https://retroachievements.org/achievement/197985) - Is available for the whole chapter after the second Adventurer's Guild task, as well as the start of chapter 2.
 - [Rookie Treasure Hunter](https://retroachievements.org/achievement/197989) - While it can technically be finished in chapter 2, it is recommended to do this before the end of chapter 1 due to the first area listed in the achievement becoming inaccessible after chapter 1 ends.
 The point of no return is upon finishing the Prayer Woods.

-Other important events that need to be done in Chapter 1 and will take an important role in later chapters:
-- You will be seeing the writer Karamus and his manager Jyamane frequently throughout the game.
-You will first meet them in the Phildin.
-When your first Adventurer's Guild task starts, talk to Karamus in the north side of the bottom screen of the capital, and Jyamane in the inn south of him.
-They both must leave for this interaction to be finished.
-- This chapter has a total of **two** Swordmaster books to collect.
-Both of them have missable achievements so you know when you have them.

 **Chapter 1's point of no return is after the Prayer Woods.**